 Each civilization reached saturation through a distinct material pathway — the same underlying logic, different physical substrates.

 The Field Companion Protocol (FCP) is the DSSM's diagnostic instrument — a structured scoring tool for determining whether a society has achieved symbolic saturation.
-It was developed because intuitive judgment is insufficient: the same material evidence has been interpreted radically differently across a century of scholarship.
-The FCP imposes a fixed observational framework that can be applied consistently across sites, periods, and material substrates — and whose conclusions can be checked, challenged, and replicated.
+It exists because intuitive judgment produces inconsistent results: the same material evidence has been interpreted radically differently across a century of scholarship.
+The FCP imposes a fixed observational framework applicable across sites, periods, and material substrates — and whose conclusions can be audited, challenged, and replicated by any researcher with access to primary evidence.

-62 papers spanning cognitive archaeology, symbolic systems theory, and civilizational analysis.
-Click any to download.
+98 papers spanning cognitive archaeology, symbolic systems theory, and civilizational analysis.
+Click to view or download FREE

 50+ papers distributed across open-access repositories.
 All works disclose AI-assisted synthesis.
 All intellectual content, interpretations, and conclusions are solely those of the author.